advanced-data-machines/web-template/README.md

 ```
 2. Around line 52 in the 'Configure' method change the line with 'UseReactDevelopmentServer' to
 ```
-spa.UseVliCli("serve", 8080);
+spa.UseVueCli("serve", 8080);
 ```
 3. Make sure you add the import:
 ```
 using VueCliMiddleware
 ```
-4. On the top toolbar in visual studio where the debugging context is set to 'IIS Express', click the dropdown and select <ProjectName> instead.
+4. On the top toolbar in visual studio where the debugging context is set to 'IIS Express', click the dropdown and select <ProjectName\> instead.
 This will run the project under kestrel as it will run in production rather than under IIS
 5. In the solution explorer, right-click on the project and click 'Add / New Folder' and name it 'wwwroot'
 6. Click 'Save All' and save the solution file